fm4dd/pi-solar/readme.md

 <img align="left" src="images/pi-solar assembly8.png">

-The solar panel wiring has been upgraded to 2mm copper wire, and a 10A10 rectifier bypass diode has been installed.
+The solar panel wiring has been upgraded to 2mm copper wire of equal length, and a 10A10 rectifier bypass diode has been installed.

 <img align="left" src="images/pi-solar assembly9.png">

 <img align="left" src="images/pi-solar assembly10.png">

 The completed frame after assembly.
 The stand turned out to be insufficiently stable due to the panel weight with a high center of gravity.
-Four stabilizers (not pictured here) were added afterwards to sufficiently counter the weighti and prevent tipping in high wind situations.
+Four stabilizers (not pictured here) were added afterwards to sufficiently counter the weight and prevent tipping in high wind situations.

 ## Power observations